craff/sancand/README.md

 The goal of this licence is twofold:

 - enforce as much as possible the future of the software using some democratic rules and avoid (in fact forbid) fork of the software
 - bringing security to user of the software in particular commercial company buying the right to use the software.
+Tho this end, the licence it transformed automatically in an open source licence if the supervisors of the software "disapear".

 Last but not least: this licence should also allow a just remuneration of people that develop software outside of their primary job.